 DR Horton Technical Analysis (NYSE:DHI)

-Moving averages show the DHI stock price trend.
-The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
+Moving averages help predict the price direction of DHI stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 A key factor that impacts moving averages is the lag factor.
-The 20 day moving average of $36.52 is below the price of $36.9.
+The 20 day moving average of $47.46 is above the price of $45.57.